Marketing tips

 • Welcome!
 Thanks for joining!
 Here’s a free coupon!

-Utilise FOMO, scarcity and urgency
+Use FOMO, scarcity, and urgency (carefully)

 Keep it short

-Experiment with different emojis
+Experiment with emojis

 What to avoid with email subject lines